 This comprehensive fiber optics course, which is offered in partnership with BDI DataLynk, explains the variety of testing standards, equipment, and technological approaches used in fiber network testing and splicing and how to choose among them.
-This course combines theory and 85% hands-on activities to prepare the student to take two certification exams, including the CFOS/T (Certified Fiber Optics Testing & Maintenance Specialist), and CFOS/S (Certified Fiber Optics Specialist in Splicing) tests that are sanctioned by the FOA (Fiber Optics Association).
+This course combines theory and 85% hands-on activities to prepare the student to take two certification exams, including the CFOS/T (Certified Fiber Optics Testing & Maintenance Specialist), and CFOS/S (Certified Fiber Optics Association).